G4l43r/lpthw-cn/ex0.rst

 Here's me doing the above on my computer in Terminal.
 Your computer would be different, so see if you can figure out all the differences between what I did and what you should do.
-Notice I use a text editor called ``vim``.
-You shouldn't use it, it's too hard to use for you right now.

 .. code-block:: console